 In 2018 there were a total of 87 sightings of bluefin tuna, from which 79 could be used for fitting the detection function and 67 that were used later for determining the abundance.
 As in previous years, data were analysed using Distance software.
 Overall, a total of 47,361 (CV = 33.8%) tonnes and 361,995 (CV = 28.6%) individuals of Bluefin tuna were estimated in all the spawning sub-areas together.
 In Area A there was 7% less effort in 2018 than the mean effort of 2010 to 2017.
 However, there was 53% more sightings on effort this year than the mean of the previous 5 years and this was the year with most sightings in Area A so far.
 All encounter rates, total weight and total number of animals were much higher in 2018 than in the mean of the previous years (except encounter rate in 2017), showing an increase up to 85%.
-The fact that the encounter rates and final estimates are much higher than the previous years when at the same time there was similar effort in 2018 than the rest of the years, indicates that there was a real increase of BFT in area A in 2018 in respect to the previous 5 years.
-In this area there was already an important increase in 2017 in comparison to the previous years, but the increment is much larger in 2018.
+The fact that the encounter rates and final estimates are much higher than the previous years when at the same time there was similar effort in 2018 in respect to the previous 5 years.
+In this area there was a real increase of BFT in area A in 2018 in respect to the previous 5 years, but the increment is much larger in 2018.